sharmapratik88/Generative-AI-Projects/NLP_HuggingFace_LLMs/README.md

-# LearningAI - NLP, Hugging Face and LLMs models
+# LearningAI - NLP, Hugging Face, and LLMs models

-In this section, you'll discover projects that leverage a variety of techniques in Natural Language Processing (NLP) and Generative AI.
+In this section, you'll discover projects that leverage various techniques in Natural Language Processing (NLP) and Generative AI.

 ### Projects: